RadicalxChange/pco-art-docs/docs/003-for-artists/003-creator-circles.md

 Members of Creator Circles will need to execute a one-time `Approval` transaction of their units (this action can be done at any time) and then periodically withdraw (technically, "unwrap") their portion of the accumulated Honorarium to their ETH balance.&#x20;

-They are able to send & use ETHx if desired, as well.
+They can send & use ETHx if desired, as well.
 :::